wpx21/DCIM/README.md

-### This is the pytorch version repo. for “Revisiting Density-wise Importance for Boosting Adversarial Patch Attacks in Crowd Counting”.
+### This is the pytorch version repo. for “Revisiting Density-wise Importance for Boosting Adversarial Patch Attacks in Crowd Counting”. (under review)

 ### Prerequisites
 PyTorch: 1.10.2 + cu113